Austin has a TON of breweries, and through in-depth drinking research we’ve compiled our official best Austin breweries 2022 list.

 Outside of the breweries cool beginnings, their beer is bar far the best on the eastside, it’s great for groups, and their queso is the best in all of Austin.
 We repeat – if you go to Lazarus you have to order their queso!

 www.lazarusbrewing.com 1902 E 6th St, Austin, TX 78702.

 Who said only beer would be on this Austin brewery list?!?!

 Outside of breweries, Austin is quickly growing their cidery scene and none is more famous than Austin Eastciders.

 They can their Austin ciders in a separate location, but their collaboratory is a special taproom open to the public.

-There are so many great breweries in town, and there’s no better time than the present to drink local because small craft breweries need our help!
+There are so many great breweries in Austin, and there’s no better time than the present to drink local because small craft Austin breweries need our help!

 Let us know if we’re missing your favorite Austin brewery, because we’re always ready for our next cold one.